sadiasakharkar/CPP-Creations/README.md

 - **Open Source Community**: Thanks to the open source community for their contributions and resources that make learning and coding in C++ more accessible.
 - **Inspiration**: This repository is inspired by various educational resources and contributions from the programming community.

+## Author

+This repository is maintained by Sadia Sakharkar.

 ## Contact

 For questions, suggestions, or feedback, please open an issue or contact sakharkarsadia@gmail.com